 - NPEI's interim 2015 rates were based on a Working Capital Allowance (WCA) placeholder of 13%.
 NPEI was directed by the OEB to file a lead/lag study with its 2016 Rate Application.
 The final Board-approved WCA was 10.48%.
-As a result, NPEI had a 2015 Interim Rate Rider that repaid the difference between the placeholder and final WCA percentages, which was in effect from May 2016 to April 2017. - NPEI's regulated rate of return achieved in 2017 is 3.57% (2016 = 6.86%).
-The rate of return achieved in 2017 is outside the +/- 300 basis points of the deemed regulatory return on equity of 9.30%.
-Drivers of the decrease in NPEI's regulated rate of return include: - Higher depreciation expense, due to an increase in average net fixed assets. - Increased operations and distribution plant maintenance costs, locates, tree trimming and transformer repairs. - Increased customer engagement expenses.
-"Stay Connected" campaign. - Succession planning. - In 2017, NPEI's auditors made an income tax provision to actual adjustment for the prior year. - NPEI is scheduled to file its next Cost-of-Service rate application with the OEB for rates effective May 1, 2020.
+As a result, NPEI had a 2015 Interim Rate Rider that repaid the difference between the placeholder and final WCA percentages, which was in effect from May 2016 to April 2017. - NPEI's regulated rate of return achieved in 2018 is 5.03% (2017 = 3.57%).
+The rate of return achieved in 2018 is outside the +/- 300 basis points of the deemed regulatory return on equity of 9.30%.
+Drivers of NPEI's regulated rate of return include: - Higher depreciation expense, due to an increase in average net fixed assets. - Increased distribution operations expense, due to succession planning and a higher level of overhead operations expense. - Increased billing expenses, due to succession planning, higher meter reading costs and increased hardware and software maintenance expenses. - Increased general and administrative expenses due to a new cyber security program and succession planning.

+NPEI is scheduled to file its next Cost-of-Service rate application with the OEB in April 2020 for rates effective January 1, 2021.

-Note to Readers of 2017 Scorecard MD&A
+Note to Readers of 2018 Scorecard MD&A